 Pete is currently researching best practice for encouraging creative and critical thinking.
 As part of this research paper Pete is looking to devise a tool to help staff evaluate creative and critical thinking skills.
 Pete is a honorary research fellow at the Graduate School of Education, University of Bristol.

-Creativity in Early Years Education
+Research: Creative and Critical thinking in Early Years Education

 Researching best teaching practice in encouraging creative and critical thinking and researching effective methodology of monitoring creative progression